Brandon Crawford: Draft and minor leagues

-In 2010, Crawford opened the season in Double-A (now with the Richmond Flying Squirrels) and earned an Eastern League mid-season All-Star nod, batting .241/.337/.375 in 79 games before suffering a broken hand in early July, which sidelined Crawford for nearly two months.
+In 2010, Crawford opened the season in Double–A (now with the Richmond Flying Squirrels) and earned an Eastern League mid-season All-Star nod, batting .241/.337/.375 in 79 games before suffering a broken hand in early July, which sidelined Crawford for nearly two months.
 When he recovered, he was assigned back to San Jose for the remainder of the season.
 He was ranked the sixth-best prospect in the Giants' organization by Baseball America heading into 2011.

 In 2011, Crawford was invited to spring training but was set back by a broken finger suffered in the final week, and started the season in San Jose while he recovered.
-There he batted .322/.412/.593 in 59 at bats.
-Then in AAA he batted .234/.291/.327 in 107 at bats.
+There he batted .322/.412/.593 in 59 at-bats.
+With the Triple–A Fresno Grizzlies, Crawford batted .234/.291/.327 in 107 at-bats.
 In the AFL, he was named to the AFL All-Prospect Team.

-San Francisco Giants (2011–present)
+San Francisco Giants (2011–2023)

 2011

-He was called up to the MLB for the first time on May 26, 2011, following injuries to Buster Posey, Mike Fontenot, and Darren Ford.
+The Giants promoted Crawford to the major leagues for the first time on May 26, 2011, following injuries to Buster Posey, Mike Fontenot, and Darren Ford.
 Crawford made his MLB debut on May 27 against the Milwaukee Brewers.
 His first MLB hit came in his third at bat of the game, and was a grand slam off the Brewers' Shaun Marcum.
 He joined Bobby Bonds and Brian Dallimore as the only Giants whose first career MLB hit was a grand slam; he also became the sixth player in MLB history and the second player in Giants history along with Bobby Bonds to hit a grand slam in his first game.

-On July 31, he was optioned to the Giants' Triple-A affiliate, the Fresno Grizzlies, after the Giants acquired shortstop Orlando Cabrera.
-The Giants were 23–18 with Crawford as a starter, but he was only hitting .190.
+On July 31, the Giants optioned Crawford to their Triple-A affiliate, the Fresno Grizzlies, after the Giants acquired shortstop Orlando Cabrera.
+The Giants were 23–18 with Crawford as a starter, but he was hitting only .190.
 Crawford was recalled in September when MLB rosters expanded to 40 players.